SSWConsulting/SSW.People.Profiles/Stephen-Carter/Stephen-Carter.md

 linkedin:  "stephenmarkcarter"
 skype:  "stephen.carter.melb"

-quote:  "Whether you think you can or think you can't, you're right."
+quote:  "Whether you think you can or think you can\'t, you\'re right."
 ---

 ​![psmi.jpg](/Images/Bio/psmi.jpg) ​![Sitefinity](/Images/Bio/logo_sitefinity.png)